-- Talk with the other members of your family about your commitment to ending violence and to keeping each other and others safe. - Make a donation to a local rape crisis center or domestic violence shelter. - Volunteer for one hour, and bring a friend. - Write a letter to the editor of your local newspaper talking about any aspect of sexual or relationship violence that is most powerful to you. - Find out how Art and Activism works to end violence (Google it!). - If you know information about an incident of sexual violence, tell authorities what you know in case it is helpful. - If you hear what sounds like yelling or fighting in your neighborhood, place of employment, or community, talk with a neighbor, the police, your employer or someone else who can help. - If someone needs your help and you don't have the answer, contact your resources and find someone who does.
+- Talk with the other members of your family about your commitment to ending violence and to interrupting or preventing harm. - Make a donation to a local rape crisis center, domestic violence shelter or Sexual Violence Crisis Center. - Volunteer for one hour, and bring a friend. - Explore how art and activism can be a part of ending violence.
+Create your own art or explore opportunities to engage in activism. - If you know information about an incident of sexual violence, tell authorities what you know in case it is helpful.
+While trying to honor the choice and the voice of the impacted individual(s) connect with community resources in a way that honors that. - If you hear what sounds like yelling or fighting in your neighborhood, place of employment, or community, talk with a neighbor, the police, your employer or someone else who can help. - If someone needs your help and you don't have the answer, contact your resources and find someone who does.